rkharkar/pvwdc-videos/README.md

 PowerShell can auto-complete commands, so you can type part of a folder or command name and then press the "Tab" key to have PowerShell auto-complete what you were typing.

-Next, assuming that the installation has been successful, you should be able to run the script by typing
+Next, assuming that the installation has been successful, you should be able to run the script by entering
 ```
 ..\python.exe .\transcriber.py
 ```